 Safe Kids Worldwide delves into the injuries, prevention strategies and facts surrounding childhood injury.

 Understanding the risks by the developmental stage is important to help parents protect children from serious injury.

-This is an in-depth research report on distracted driving in school zones conducted by Safe Kids Worldwide and its member coalitions throughout the United States.
+This is an in-depth research report on distracted driving in school zones conducted by Safe Kids Worldwide and its member coalitions throughout the U.S.

 Among preventable injuries, drowning is the leading cause of death for children 1 – 4 years old.

 Learn More »